jetbrains-academy/algo-challenges-in-kotlin/Dynamic Programming/Money Change/solution.md

 ### Solution

-An optimal way to change $26$ requires seven coins.
-Let's consider an arbitrary subset of an optimal solution, e.g., four coins within a rectangle shown below sum up to $15$.
+The optimal way to change $26$ cents requires seven coins.
+Let's consider an arbitrary subset of the optimal solution: e.g., the four coins within a rectangle shown below sum up to $15$.

 <img src="../../images/money_change_dp_1.png">

-**Stop and Think!** Can you change $15$ cents with three coins?
+**Stop and think!** Can you change $15$ cents with three coins?

-The answer to this Stop and Think is "no" — if there was a way to change $15$ with three coins, one would replace the highlighted four coins and get a change of
+The answer to this question is "no" — if there was a way to change $15$ with three coins, one would replace the highlighted four coins and get a change of
 $26$ with six coins (rather than seven).